tjordan-lang/Codex-Analytics-TUI/README.md

 ## What it shows

-- Every usage limit Codex reports (currently weekly)
+- Every usage limit Codex reports
 - Current local Codex session info

 ## What it does